 Monthly newsletter from our top economic minds that provides a timely, topical outlook on stocks, fixed income and currencies.

 Bi-monthly newsletter, featuring articles on growing, protecting and preserving your assets.

 1 Diversification is a tool that may be used in an effort to manage risk and enhance returns.
 However, it does not guarantee a profit or protect against a loss in a declining market.
 It also cannot eliminate the risk of fluctuating prices and uncertain returns.

 2 Investment and certain insurance products, including annuities, are offered by HSBC Securities (USA) Inc. (HSI), member NYSE/FINRA/SIPC.
 In California, HSI conducts insurance business as HSBC Securities Insurance Services.
 License #: OE67746.
 HSI is an affiliate of HSBC Bank USA, N.A.
-Third party whole life, universal life and term life insurance products are provided by unaffiliated third parties and are offered through Insurance Agents of HSBC Insurance Agency (USA) Inc., which is a wholly-owned subsidiary of HSBC Bank USA, N.A.
+Whole life, universal life, term life and health insurance products are provided by unaffiliated third parties and are offered through Insurance Agents of HSBC Insurance Agency (USA) Inc., which is a wholly owned subsidiary of HSBC Bank USA, N.A.
 Products and services may vary by state and are not available in all states.
 California license #: OD36843.

 |Investment, Annuity and Insurance Products:|

 |ARE NOT A BANK DEPOSIT OR OBLIGATION OF THE BANK OR ANY OF ITS AFFILIATES||ARE NOT FDIC INSURED||ARE NOT INSURED BY ANY FEDERAL GOVERNMENT AGENCY||ARE NOT GUARANTEED BY THE BANK OR ANY OF ITS AFFILIATES||MAY LOSE VALUE|